KonchakivskyiDanylo/PythonForDs/README.md

 python get_weather.py
 ```

-Although you can just run python script, it is better to use WSGI server instead
+Although you can run the Python script directly, it is better to use WSGI server instead

 **API Endpoint**: